joshukraine/ofreport.com/content/articles/2023-05-07-we-ve-made-our-decision.md

 * Pray for our family as we prepare to return to Ukraine.
 Pray especially for smooth border crossings.
 * Pray for a successful CMO project this summer.
 Pray that many Ukrainians — both soldiers and civilians – would hear and believe the Gospel.
-* Pray the French-language outreach of Bible First Online.
+* Pray for the French-language outreach of Bible First Online.
 * Praise the Lord for the ongoing success of the *Good and Evil* distribution program in Ukraine.
 * Praise the Lord that we received our new Ukrainian residency cards!
 * Pray for peace and liberty in Ukraine.